Everything you need to know about Technical Diving

 What are the advantages and disadvantages of Side Mount, Back Mount, and rebreathers?

-There are advantages and disadvantages in all configurations.
-But of course, personal preferences, availability, and costs must be considered.
+All configurations have advantages and disadvantages.
+But, of course, personal preferences, availability, and costs must be considered.
 Often, divers believe and preach that their way is the only way without knowledge and experience in other configurations.
 I strongly advise asking divers and instructors why they like and recommend the particular configuration they dive rather than deprecating a configuration they do not know.

 Sidemount